minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 5. A backend that the verifier app will use to receive authorization to perform scans.
 6. Backends of COVID test suppliers that will supply or verify negative test results.

+## Terminology

+Throughout this document we use a number of core concepts.
+To get an understanding of what's what, here is a short explanation of the most important terms:

+* A *verifier* is the person/entity that wants to verify test results (e.g. the owner of a venue).
+* An *agent* is the person that performs the actual verification (e.g. a bouncer at the door)
+* An *issuer* is the provider of certified test results (e.g. a health authority)
+* A *citizen* is a person who was tested and wants to enter a venue.

 ## Solution
 The following diagram depicts the high level architecture of the solution.
 The diagram can best be interpreted by starting at one of the user icons and following their actions across the system.
 In later versions of this document we will detail some of these flows in separate diagrams in more detail.